-Michael currently sits on the Board of Directors for the Ventura County Bar Association, a position to which his peers nominated him for a second two-year term.
-Michael was previously on the Board when he also served as president of the Barristers of the Ventura County Bar Association in 2009.
+Michael sat on the Board of Directors for the Ventura County Bar Association from 2011 through 2015.
+Michael also served as president of the Barristers of the Ventura County Bar Association in 2009.
 He currently sits on the steering committee of the Ventura County Bar Association’s Lawyer Referral and Information Service.

 Prior to becoming a lawyer, Michael taught physical education at an elementary school in Ventura.
 He spends every spare minute with his family and dogs.
 He enjoys surfing, playing soccer, and building websites, like this one.

 - Newton v.
 Parker Drilling – Attorney for plaintiff in Ninth Circuit decision establishing in a case of first impression that California wage-and-hour laws apply on oil platforms off the California coast.